 - High scalability.

 - Support for multiple languages like Python, R, Java, and Scala.
+Thus, you can quite easily write any analytics frameworks in any of these above-mentioned languages.

 Limitations of Spark